nylira/nylira/content/unix-commands.md

 date: 2014-01-30 14:12
 ---

-Useful terminal snippets I've collected over the years.
+Here are some terminal snippets I like to keep at hand.
+The most useful commands can be easily forgotten because you just don't use them enough.

-## Source
+## source

 Want your Vim configuration on another computer?
 Consider checking it into source control.
 Then, add this line to your `~/.vimrc` file.